SabNK/kuwaiba-testing2/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Kuwaiba's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Kuwaiba** is an open-source Java framework for Inventory Application with primarily focus at Telecom.
+Kuwaiba addressed to the middle level companies with mature processes and automation desire.
+Being developed with practice in mind, Kuwaiba delivers unique flexibility that make it not *yet another inventory* but act as a framework to be suited to the customer needs.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.